AST 103: The Solar System

 Students enrolled in Self-paced Courses Online have access to the UNC Library System.
 Visit Distance Education Library Services to access a wide array of online services and resources including online databases, online journals, online books, and live help with research and library access.

 If you have a UNC Onyen and password, you will need to enter that to access the resources.
 If you do not have an Onyen, enter your PID.
+If you do not know your PID, you can find it here.
+If the library site does not recognize your PID, contact Janice Durham and ask her to have you added to the library’s database.

 If you have any trouble finding the resource that you need or logging in to a resource, contact the library using the contact information at Distance Education Library Services.
 You can chat live about your problem or send an e-mail to request assistance.